Work Psychology sc (p)

 M-PSI/06 - WORK AND ORGANIZATIONAL PSYCHOLOGY

-This course aims to introduce the framework of industrial and organizational (I/O) psychology as a field of study and of intervention.
-In particular, it focuses on the relationships between interpersonal interactions (individual differences and not), job characteristics and organizational variables.
-At the end of the course, the student should be able to recognize constructs such as Work Engagement and Burnout, apply organizational models such as Job Demands-Resources and Demand-Control, and evaluate behaviors such as Job crafting and Counterproductive Work Behavior.
-Regarding the application of the subject of study, the student should be able to understand and solve interactive cases based on empirical evidence in the field of occupational psychology.
-Finally, it is expected that, at the end of the course, the student has acquired enough autonomy to recognize and process satisfactory strategies to solve common I/O psychological problems.
+This course aims to introduce the framework of work and organizational psychology as a field of study and of intervention.
+In particular, it focuses on relationships between interpersonal interaction (individual differences and not), job characteristics and organizational variables.
+At the end, the student should be able to recognize constructs such as Work Engagement and Burnout, apply organizational models such as Job Demands-Resources or Demand-Control, evaluate behaviors such as Job crafting or Counterproductive Work Behavior.
+Regarding the application of this matter, students should understand and solve interactive cases based on empirical evidence in the field of occupational psychology.

 The programme of the course will include the following:

 .
 Kurt Lewin: leadership and group dynamics

 .
 Herzberg: job design and job enrichment

 .
 Organisational Development

 .
 Climate and Safety climate: stress and burnout

 .
 Selection and assessment

 .
 Training and Orientation